-The most important thing to remember when writing a eulogy is that you should always be honest and authentic about the person.
+A eulogy is often seen as one of, if not the most important part of the service and they can be intimidating to write.
+When writing a eulogy you should always be honest and authentic about the person.
 You can approach the eulogy in a purely chronological way, that is a recounting of the life of the person from birth to death, however many people prefer to deliver a characterisation of the person, or an overall picture using anecdotes or stories about fond moments.

 - Think of their achievements and their community involvements.

 - What did you love and admire about the person?

-- What will you miss most?
+- What will you miss the most about them?